Permissionless-Software-Foundation/avax-dex/dev-docs/README.md

 ## Writing to the Global Database

 Adding data to the global P2WDB is a result of the interaction between the _Client_ and the P2WDB.
-Ideally, `ipfs-swap-service` is not involved.
+Ideally, `avax-dex` is not involved.
 The [p2wdb npm library](https://www.npmjs.com/package/p2wdb) can be leveraged for easy reading and writing to the P2WDB.

 During development, `avax-dex` is being used to submit Offers to the P2WDB and custody funds.
-When the project reaches maturity, these functions may be removed, and they should be handled by the Client, so that legal issues around custody of funds are not a problem.
+When the project reaches maturity, these functions may be removed, as they should be handled by the _Client_, so that legal issues around custody of funds are not a problem.

 Writing data follows these steps:

 - A user submits data to the POST `/offer` REST API endpoint.
-This will move the funds a segregated UTXO and submit the data to the P2WDB to convert the Offer to an Order.
-Offers are tracked by the local instance of `ipfs-swap-service`, but Orders are tracked by all instances of `avax-dex`.
+This will move the funds to a segregated UTXO and submit the data to the P2WDB to convert the Offer to an Order.
+Offers are tracked by the local instance of `avax-dex`, but Orders are tracked by all instances of `avax-dex` in the world.
-- The P2WDB REST API will then evaluate the data and attempt to update the p2p database using the TXID.
+- The P2WDB will then evaluate the data and attempt to update the p2p database using the TXID.
 - Each peer on the network will independently validate the new database entry.
-- `avax-dex` will receive a webhook call to its POST `/order` endpoint.
+- `avax-dex` will receive a webhook call to its POST `/order` endpoint one the P2WDB has accepted the data from the Offer.
 This event will trigger the import of the new data into the apps local Mongo database, and generate a new Order model.

 ## Reading from the Local Database